von9711/gpt3-web/README.md

 ## Technology

-- React for creating UI components
+- React -> A JavaScript library for building user interfaces.
-- Typescript for strict type checking
-- eslint for enforcing good coding practices
+- Typescript -> A strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
+- eslint -> A tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
+- Prettier -> An opinionated code formatter.
+- Git -> A free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+To install all the dependencies/packages

 ### `npm start`